 Coffins of Plant Fibres from Abusir.
-Their Terminology, Species Determination, and Dating Věra Nováková and Adéla Pokorná Coffins made of plant fibres are usually referred to in Egyptological literature as reed, rush, papyrus, twig, or basket coffins, often without a detailed examination of the material from which they were made.
-Identification of the material, as well as these coffins in general, has so far eluded the attention of scientific research, probably also due to their poor preservation.
-From the few studies conducted so far (e.g. Myśliwiec 2011; Hlouchová, Nováková and Uhrová 2024), it is clear that the use of reed coffins was not constant in terms of spatial and temporal distribution during the Old Kingdom.
+Terminology, Plant Species Identification, and Dating Věra Nováková, Adéla Pokorná, Kristýna Hošková, Ikram Madani Coffins made of plant fibres are usually referred to in Egyptological literature as reed, rush, papyrus, twig, or basket coffins, often without a detailed examination of the material from which they were made.
+Identification of the material, as well as these coffins in general, has so far eluded the attention of scientific research, probably due to their poor preservation and also because identification of plants from vegetative materials is a challenge.
+From the few studies conducted so far (e.g. Myśliwiec 2011; Hlouchová, Nováková and Uhrová), it is clear that the use of "reed" coffins was not constant in terms of spatial and temporal distribution during the Old Kingdom.
 Evidence for the early Old Kingdom is relatively rare (e.g. Tarkhan, Abydos, or Naga ed-Deir); much more numerous finds come from the late Old Kingdom.
-The largest corpus of reed coffins for Memphite necropoleis was found in West Saggara during excavations of the Polish expedition.
+The largest corpus of reed coffins for Memphite necropolis was found in West Saggara during excavations of the Polish-Egyptian expedition.
 In Abusir, on the concession of the Czech Institute of Egyptology, only several reed coffins were found in recent decades, however, they also deserve detailed research.
-This article will be devoted in part to the material analyses of the coffins that took place in the last fall season, including explanation of the method used for species determination, in part to the study of the so-called "reed" coffins in general, generally used terminology and problematic dating.
+This paper will briefly summarize the current knowledge about Old Kingdom "reed" coffins, their spatial distribution and problematic dating.
+In more detail, the focus will be laid to the material analyses of the coffins from Abusir that took place in the last fall season, including explanation of the method used for species determination.
+Besides, it will address a terminological issue and related area, specifically a definition of the word "reed" in Arabic language, the plants called "reed" based on the definition, as well as a reference list of plants used for coffin fabrication mentioned in previous archaeological studies enriched with Arabic scholarly works.
+The list of plats will also include some of the taxonomic features important for their identification.
 References:

 Myśliwiec, K.: 2011 "Old Kingdom coffins made of Cyperus papyrus", in: Callender, V.G. et al. (eds.).
 Times, signs and pyramids: studies in honour of Miroslav Verner on the occasion of his seventieth birthday, Prague: 297-306.
 Peterková Hlouchová, M., Nováková, V., and Uhrová, D.: 2024 "Burial containers of the late Early Dynastic Period and early Old Kingdom: adherence to traditions or evolution?", poster presented at the conference Egypt at its Origins 8 in Krakow.
-Votes:
+Notes:

 Pottery and Clay Coffins of the Old Kingdom

 Dominika Uhrová

 Pottery and clay coffins, rectangular or oval in shape, first appeared during the Naqada II period.
 They are attested at many localities in the Predynastic and Early Dynastic periods, however often only in a few graves within the given cemetery.
 Hence, these coffins never became a dominant feature of burial practices.
 Their use decreased in the Old Kingdom, but still more than 400 pottery and clay coffins are documented, dated mostly to the Third Dynasty.
 After a hiatus during the Middle Kingdom, pottery burial containers became common again starting in the New Kingdom and continued to be in use to the Greco-Roman Period.

 These burial containers have often been overlooked by scholars, only briefly mentioned or superficially described, without specifying their archeological context, thus not published in a manner suitable for further research.
 This paper aims to gather and summarize the existing knowledge about pottery and clay coffins of the Old Kingdom, their use, distribution, decoration, as well as typology and measurements.

-Votes:
+Notes: